AgriculturalModelExchangeInitiative/PyCrop2ML/src/pycropml/transpiler/antlr_py/dssat/README.md

 For the transformation, we need to identify:
     * the subroutines that correspond to the Crop2ML ModelUnits.
     * The parts of these subroutines that represent initialization, rate calculation, state calculation.
 If rate and state  calculations are not separated, algorithm part must be identified
     * Given that some parts could be specific to DSSAT environment such as I/O operations, data formatting, and variables declarations statements for these constructions, it is necessary to skip these parts.
+Then these subroutines that are called inside the code must be specified.

 For that, we defined some tags (opened and closed) that will be introduced in the source files to distinguish each parts